doeixd/Tbbr/readme.md

 After that, click *Load unpacked* and navigate/select `~/local/share/Tbbr`

-Finally, navigate to [chrome://extensions/shortcuts](chrome://extensions/shortcuts) and create a keyboard shortcuts for the tab selection mode
+Finally, navigate to [chrome://extensions/shortcuts](chrome://extensions/shortcuts) and create a keyboard shortcut for the tab selection mode

 ## Usage